By Chantal India, on 18 November 2020

 It may seem redundant to mention this small detail but by having that green check seal you send the ‘message’ to your customers that you’re a serious business.
 It’s a sign of status, trust and WhatsApp recognizes your company information as being valid.

 3. Be Responsive

-‘Quick Responses’ are another useful tool which utilize your common responses to frequently asked questions; essentially an interactive FAQ which saves everyone time and effort.
+‘Quick Responses’ are another useful tool which utilizes your common responses to frequently asked questions; essentially an interactive FAQ that saves everyone time and effort.